February 25, 2007

 The return of the Guestbook:

-.
+My guestbook is back.
 Long ago, I had a guestbook.
 People even signed that guestbook.
 Then something changed, and guestbooks became magnets for spammers.
 A place where some low-life could tell people about his latest get rich scheme, architectural porn, or discount viagra.
 That's about the same time (three years ago) that my guestbook stopped working.
 I spent some time troubleshooting it, looking for alternatives, and contemplating the usefulness of said guestbook.
 In the end, I decided to leave the guestbook broken, and not replace it.
 Well, times have changed (a little).
 With the help of a 'distant' relative (thanks Jan), I've located a guestbook with relatively good spam protection.
 It's not hosted on someone else's site, it's not covered with advertisements, I was able to configure and customize it with relative ease, and best of all; It's Free!

 So, the new guestbook is up and running.
 Hopefully it'll stand up to the legions of spammers looking for a place to deposit their steaming heaps of spam.
 I encourage you (Brian) to leave a little note, a small blurb regarding your experiences, a delightful disertation on the merits of "Rob's World!".
 I promise I'll read your note, and others may as well.
 My public bulletin board (guestbook) is back in service.
 I've even imported all the old entries (it looked kind of vacant without those).